 1) Sit down with your child and any storybook.
 Ask your child to find any word, point to it, and tell you what it is.
 Try this with several words.
 (Pay attention to whether your child has trouble seeing.
 Is your child squinting?
 Does he need a good eye exam?)

 4) This blog has other supporting skills lessons to search: ce, ci, cy and ge, gi, gy, and gh and compound words.
-But, when a child has poor fluency, things can quickly get worse.
-Think about getting my book, or hire a personal tutor - not a group tutor; one-on-one is best.
+When a child has poor fluency, things can quickly get worse.
+Think about getting my book for your child's age group.
+Get Grandma to help or hire a personal tutor to teach my book because my books provide the lessons every reader needs.
+Contact me through this blog.
+I will help you.

 I use ebay as my website.
 Search Instant Reading Help all my books will pop up.
 All are brand new and include my contact info; email or call for help.
 Thank you, Mary Maisner